- Russian Military May Soon Adopt New Kalashnikov Assault Rifle

 - Russia Starts New Kalashnikov Trials

-MOSCOW, August 24 (RIA Novosti) – Various modifications of a new Kalashnikov AK-12 assault rifle as well as other small arms developed as part of Russia’s “future soldier” gear will pass state acceptance trials in the fall of 2013, a spokesperson for the Kalashnikov corporation said.
+MOSCOW, September 17 (RIA Novosti) - Various modifications of a new Kalashnikov AK-12 assault rifle as well as a host of other small arms will be put in service with the Russian armed forces in 2014, a senior government official said.

 Add to blog